 If we’re 100% idealistic, we would say the main reason to make your website accessible is to help people.
 You will help people with disabilities do the same tasks online, like everybody else.

-So whatever your reasons, we figured you’d appreciate some tips on how to make your website more accessible.
+So whatever your reasons, we figured you’d appreciate some web accessibility tips for your website.

 1 Pick a Content Management System that Supports Web Accessibility